Fact check: Trump promoted conspiracy theories. Here's the truth.

 1. The DNC computer server

 "Where is the server, I wanna know, where is the server?
 And what is the server saying?"
-Trump asked during joint news conference in Helsinki with Russian President Vladimir Putin.
+Trump asked Monday during a joint news conference in Helsinki with Russian President Vladimir Putin.

 "We have groups wondering why the FBI never took the server, why haven't they taken the server?"
 Trump added.
 "Why was the FBI told to leave the office of the Democratic National Committee?
 I've been wondering that."